dcl-2017-04/curriculum/docs/parse-vector.md

 # Parsing vectors

-Importing a file take places in two steps:
+Importing a file takes place in two steps:

 1. The rectangular file is parsed into rows and columns.
 Each cell is a string.